fbpx

 • Made in 20 minutes

-• Great pantry meal, but also fancy enough for a nice meal
+• A simple dish, but also fancy enough for a nice meal

-• Bucatini Pasta – Pasta for cacio e pepe varies, but I’ve used bucatini and love how the sauce clings to the thick noodles.
+• Pasta – Pasta for cacio e pepe varies, but I’ve used bucatini and love how the sauce clings to the thick noodles.
+Bucatini has the smallest hole in the middle.
+You could also use a longer noodle like spaghetti, fettuccine, or linguine.

-• Butter – Use a high quality butter for best flavor.
+• Butter – Use high-quality butter for the best flavor.
+In a recipe that is this simple, the ingredients matter.

-• Black Pepper – Because you want fresh pepper and bigger pieces of pepper, you’ll need to use freshly ground.
+• Black Pepper – Because you want fresh pepper and bigger pieces of pepper, you’ll need to use whole black peppercorns that are freshly ground.

 How to Make Cacio e Pepe

-• Shred cheese.
-If you’re cheese isn’t shredded yet, start here as the sauce comes together really quickly.
-Use a microplane zester or small shredder as you want airy shreds of cheese so it can easily melt into the sauce.
+1. Grate cheese.
+If your cheese isn’t grated yet, start here as the sauce comes together really quickly.
+Using a microplane zester works really well as you want airy shreds of cheese so it can easily melt into the sauce.

 Toasting pepper in skillet for cacio e pepe